François X. Matthieu: Early life

 François Xavier Matthieu was born on April 2, 1818, in Terrebonne, Quebec, Canada, to François and Louise Matthieu (née Daufin).
 Both of his parents were French, with his mother's family originating in Brittany and his father's in Normandy.
-Both parents were early immigrants to Canada, where they established themselves as independent farmers.
+Both parents ancestors were early immigrants to Canada, where they established themselves as independent farmers.

 Matthieu was educated by a schoolmaster named Velade, who was a great admirer of the American Revolution, instilling in Matthieu and his other pupils an appreciation for the values of this popular revolt against monarchy.
 Velade's school provocatively held class elections every term, with some boys going so far as to display American flags.

 As Terrebonne was located only about 12 mi outside of Montreal and Matthieu made his way to that city at a young age, working as a clerk for a mercantile firm.

 In 1835 Matthieu became involved with the Société des Fils de la Liberté (Society of the Sons of Liberty), a paramilitary organization which waged an uprising remembered to history as Papineau's Rebellion against British rule.
 The youth was engaged making musket shot and cartridges and transporting arms to the scene of the fighting.
 The group's armed struggle was regarded as treasonous by the British government, who executed captured participants by hanging.
 Matthieu's participation was discovered and the youth was forced to flee Canada for refuge in the United States, crossing the border there by means of a forged passport.